Peter Punzi - Executive Director

-Carolyn is our newest edition to the Nature Center.
+Carolyn joined the team in 2017.
 She has recently returned from doing an internship with Big Cats, Bears, and primates.
 She obtained a Bachelor of Arts in Biology from Rutgers University.
 Carolyn has experience with wildlife rehabilitation and husbandry.
 She has a passion for training, she feels it is an amazing way to bond with animals.
 Carolyn has worked in animal education for over 2 years.

 Her hobbies include hiking, reading, camping, and cuddling with her dog Roscoe.